 What This Course Does Not Teach:

-You will not be taught how to perform CPR, use an AED, interpret ECGs, or pharmacology dynamics.
-If you do not learn and understand this information from the ACLS textbook or AHA Student Website, it is recommended to study supplementary resources on the AHA Student Website prior to attending.
+You will not be taught pharmacology dynamics nor how to interpret ECGs.
+If you do not learn and understand this information from the ACLS textbook or AHA Student Website, it is recommended that you study supplementary resources on the AHA Student Website prior to attending.

-Physical Limitations: If you have any physical limitations which may impair your ability to perform any of the skills (e.g., continuous and effective chest compressions), please inform your the course coordinator, Debbie Petty as soon as possible at email@example.com.
-She will work to accommodate your needs as much as possible within AHA requirements.
+If you have any physical limitations which may impair your ability to perform any of the skills (e.g., continuous and effective chest compressions), please inform your instructor as soon as possible.
+We will accommodate your needs as best as possible within AHA and ADA requirements.

 AHA Completion Cards and Course Certificates:

-SCCAD will process AHA provider cards and course completion certificates within 20 days of the completion of this course.
+SCCAD will process your AHA Provider eCards within 20 days of the completion of this course.

-The ACLS provider course recognition period is two years and meets one component of re-licensure as recognized by the State of Missouri.
+The ACLS & BLS provider certications are valid for a period of two years and meet one component of relicensure in the State of Missouri.